 In the meantime, you can begin to work on your jar.

 Again that will take about a day to dry.
-I went back with a second coat on top of that as I felt the snow globe needed it.
+I went back with a second coat on top of that because I felt the snow globe needed it.

 Once your little snowman is dry you can begin to work on him some more.

 Cut a strip of red felt and tie it around his neck.
-Use the “wrong” end of your paintbrush to apply eyes and buttons.
+Use the handle end of your paintbrush to apply eyes and buttons.

-Now let’s make him a hat.
-Start with a stack of buttons as shown below.
-Hot glue those buttons together then hot glue it right on top of his head.
+Stack buttons as shown below and hot glue those buttons together.
+Then hot glue it right on top of his head for a cute snowman hat.

-Use hot glue to secure your snowman to the lid and add some iridescent snowflakes to the jar itself.
+Use hot glue to secure your snowman to the lid and add some iridescent snowflakes inside the jar.

 Carefully flip the lid into the jar and screw it on tightly.
 I thought the lid needed a little embellishment, so I added more Glistening Snow-Tex around it with a knife.